mussieh/RecApp/README.md

 :------------------------------:|:-------------------------:
 ![](https://github.com/mussieh/Recapp/blob/master/droid_handset.png)       |  ![](https://github.com/mussieh/Recapp/blob/master/droid_tablet.png)

 **Note: In order for the app to run properly, make sure you include your own API keys in the required classes.
-In addition, note that the development of this application has not yet been completed.**
+In addition, know that the development of this application has not yet been completed.**